can3p/can3p.github.io/_posts/2017-05-12-common-lisp.md

 is much smaller than in any hype language.

-On the other side there are libraries to compensate shortcomings of standard labrary and many interesting projects in different areas, some of them are really brilliant (see [Mezzano](https://github.com/froggey/Mezzano) as an example).
+On the other side there are libraries to compensate shortcomings of standard library and many interesting projects in different areas, some of them are really brilliant (see [Mezzano](https://github.com/froggey/Mezzano) as an example).